 Phase 1 (2006-2010); the early days of listing management and SEO

-Just like Dinosaurs were kings during the Jurassic period, Citations was the name of the game during the early days of listing management and SEO.
-This is during the same era as yellow pages was still a thing and used extensively.
-Having a strong and broad listing in as many places on the world wide web as possible, was the way to high indexing on SERP.
-And above all, search traffic was distributed among many search services and there was still no one who had a totally dominant position.
+Citations were the name of the game in the early days of listing management and SEO, much as dinosaurs were rulers during the Jurassic period.
+This was during the time when yellow pages were still available and widely used.
+Having a strong and broad listing in as many locations on the internet as feasible was the path to high SERP indexing.
+Above all, search traffic was spread across various search providers, and no one had a completely dominant position.

 Google was still closed from outside direct influence and according to Damian Rollison “the recommended path to getting listed properly in local directories was to go through the data aggregators.”